Purity ring: Silver Ring Thing

 In 2004, SRT began expanding operations into the United Kingdom, with mixed results.
 While some teenagers in the UK embraced the message of abstinence, some critics rejected and ridiculed SRT, saying it was anti-sex or unrealistic, and that it seemed unlikely that abstinence programs would attract widespread support in the UK because of the UK's differing attitude toward sexuality and sex education.
 The group's Assistant National Director for the UK, Denise Pfeiffer, said there was a real need for such a movement in the UK to curb what she sees as the ever-increasing rates of sexually transmitted infections and teenage pregnancies, both of which she claims are the highest in Western Europe.

 In 2005, the ACLU of Massachusetts sued the U.S. Department of Health and Human Services because it believed SRT used tax dollars to promote Christianity.
 SRT presented a two-part programme: the first part about abstinence, the second about Christianity's role in abstinence.
 The ACLU claimed federal funding given to this program violated the separation of church and state.
 On August 22, 2005, the Department suspended SRT's US$75,000 federal grant until it submitted a "corrective action plan".
 In 2006, a corrective action plan was accepted by the department.
 The lawsuit was dismissed, and SRT received federal funding.

-In a 2007 case in England, R (Playfoot) v Millais School Governing Body, a 16-year-old student Lydia Playfoot alleged that her school had violated her rights by forbidding the wearing of a purity ring.
+In a 2007 case in England, R (Playfoot) v Millais School Governing Body, 16-year-old student Lydia Playfoot alleged that her school had violated her rights by forbidding the wearing of a purity ring.
 The case was funded by the group Christian Concern.
 On July 16, 2007, the High Court ruled that Playfoot's human rights were not violated.
 Her father, Phil Playfoot, was the British pastor for Silver Ring Thing at the time, and was ordered to pay £12,000 towards the school's costs.

 In 2019, Silver Ring Thing changed its name to Unaltered.